Haleemy-sad/Chunking-Strategies-for-MedDialog-Dialogue-RAG-Systems/README.md

-# clean-rag-med-dialog
+# Readme

-Medical-dialogue retrieval evaluation suite (cleaned snapshot).
+Medical-dialogue retrieval evaluation suite.

-This repository contains the runtime code and evaluation utilities needed to reproduce retrieval experiments on the MedDialog dataset.
-Generation (LLM) components have been intentionally removed to keep the public copy lightweight.
+This repository contains the runtime code and evaluation utilities needed to produce retrieval experiments on the MedDialog dataset.

 Quick start
  - Install dependencies: